 Waitrose organic turkeys

-Duchy Originals from Waitrose organic turkeys are raised in England and have access to woodland.
+Duchy Originals from Waitrose organic turkeys are raised in England.
 A slow growing bronze feathered breed, they are raised to the same high standards as our other organic turkeys.
+None of our organic turkeys are beak trimmed.

 Transport and slaughter of turkeys

 Waitrose pioneered the sale of UK-produced High Welfare Veal.
 We have one dedicated veal supplier that we have worked with for more than 30 years.
 The veal calves are reared in groups in large, airy barns bedded with deep straw with lots of room to move around.
-They have access to ad-lib milk and are offered some homegrown cereals to supplement and enhance their diet.
-We have an integrated supply chain and our veal calves originate from the Waitrose dairy supply chain.
+They have access to ad-lib milk and are offered some home-grown cereals to supplement and enhance their diet.
+We have an integrated supply chain and our veal calves originate from the Waitrose dairy supply chain; this ensures that our male calves are not slaughtered at birth or exported.

 Transport and slaughter of veal calves